-[emcdda.europa.eu/topics/pods/ controlling-new-psychoactivesubstances](http://emcdda.europa.eu/topics/pods/controlling-new-psychoactive-substances)
+[emcdda.europa.eu/topics/pods/

+controlling-new-psychoactive-

+substances](http://emcdda.europa.eu/topics/pods/controlling-new-psychoactive-substances)

-The advantage of using existing consumer safety or medicines legislation to stop the open distribution of a new psychoactive substance is that little or no time is required to implement changes.
-A number of European countries have successfully used these laws, which, as they are based on harmonised EU definitions, should already be operational (and available for use) in all Member States.
+Using existing legislation to stop the open distribution of a new psychoactive substance requires little or no time to implement changes.
+A number of European countries have successfully used consumer safety or medicines laws, which, as they are based on harmonised EU definitions, were operational (and available for use) in all Member States.

 In practice, different types of consumer safety laws have been enforced, some targeting psychoactive products in general (as happened in Poland, resulting in mass 'headshop' closures), others directed towards individual substances.
-In Italy, for example, regulations requiring that goods or food on sale be clearly and accurately labelled in relation to their expected use have been invoked to confiscate Spice (i.e. dimethyltryptamine) products that were not labelled in the national language.
+In Italy, for example, regulations requiring that goods or food on sale be clearly and accurately labelled in relation to their expected use have been invoked to confiscate Spice (i.e. synthetic cannabinoid) products containing synthetic cannabinoids that were not labelled in the national language.
 A similar approach was used in the United Kingdom to stop the sale of mephedrone labelled as bath salts and plant food.
 Having first used consumer safety laws, Poland subsequently modified its legal definition of a 'substitute drug' (a substance used instead of a drug or for the same purposes) and updated the health protection law, so that it could be used when there was suspicion that a substitute drug posed a health threat.

-As the harmonised EU definition of a medicinal product does not always require such a product to have therapeutic properties, there has been room for countries to use this legislation to respond to new psychoactive substances.
-In at least eight countries, medicines laws have been used to control new drugs.
+As the harmonised EU definition of a medicinal product appeared to not require such a product to have therapeutic properties, there has been room for countries to use this legislation to respond to new psychoactive substances.
 When a national medicines agency classifies a new psychoactive substance as a medicinal product, it can then demand a licence for any importation, marketing or distribution.
-In 2009, Austria classified Spice products under non-criminal medicines legislation, and this proved effective in stopping the open marketing and distribution of Spice in the country, while avoiding criminalising users.
+In this way, at least eight countries have used medicines laws to control supply of new drugs.
+However, in July 2014, the European Court of Justice ruled that this was not a correct interpretation of the harmonised EU definition, and so this method is no longer available as a systematic form of NPS control in the EU (1).